bogac-aslanyurek/brokerage-firm/README.md

 ## How to Use

 First you need to create customer using admin credentials.
-Each customer has username/password pair to use in basic authentication.
 Sample request is as follows:

 ```shell
 curl 'http://localhost:8080/customers/create' \